OvRcode/ovrride/wp-content/plugins/woocommerce/readme.txt

 = WooCommerce is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](http://github.com/woocommerce/woocommerce/) :)
+Join in on our [GitHub repository](https://github.com/woocommerce/woocommerce/) :)

 == Screenshots ==

-1. The slick WooCommerce settings panel.
+1. The WooCommerce settings panel.
 2. WooCommerce products admin.
 3. Product data panel.
 4. WooCommerce sales reports.